 Over my years, I’ve found my favorite sound kit vendors, as well as reached out to a few to bring you guys special discounts only through my drum kit shop.

 The drum kits in my shop are must-haves, and are exactly what I have described makes a good drum kit.

 Because of these high-quality sounds, the sounds enable producers to make their music fast, and with very high-quality.

-They first decide on a TEMPO, then they drag individual one-shot drum samples to use as they build their drum loops.
+They first decide on a TEMPO, then drag one-shot drum samples to build their drum loops in a Step Sequencer.